influxdata/ifql/SPEC.md

 Mean is an aggregate operation.
 For each aggregated column, it outputs the mean of the non null records as a float.

+##### Percentile

+Percentile is an aggregate operation.
+For each aggregated column, it outputs the value that represents the specified percentile of the non null record as a float.

+Percentile has the following properties:

+* `percentile` float
+    A value between 0 and 1 indicating the desired percentile.
+* `exact` bool
+    If true an exact answer is computed, otherwise an approximate answer is computed.
+    Using exact requires that the entire dataset fit in available memory.
+    Defaults to false.
+* `compression` float
+   Compression indicates how many centroids to use when compressing the dataset.
+   A larger number produces a more accurate result at the cost of increased memory requirements.
+   Defaults to 1000.

 ##### Skew